jag1799/MSTAR-Loader/README.md

 # MSTAR-Loader-Fixed
-Analysis on performances of different neural network models and model types on the MSTAR dataset.
+Personalized version of the MSTAR Phx file loader.
+Previous version experienced issues in loading files, thus a remake was needed.